Home/Docs

 scan.completedA scan finishes successfully (status moves to completed).

-scan.failedA scan terminates without completing (network failure, timeout, agent throw).
+scan.failedA scan terminates without completing (network failure, timeout, scanner error).

 score.droppedA finished scan's overall health score dropped 5+ points vs the previous scan of the same domain.
 Doesn't fire on first scan (no baseline).